-- 1. What is a telescope's main function? - To gather light, NOT magnify an image. - Astronomical objects are typically very faint, so a lot of light/radiation needs to be gathered together in order to get a good image. - 2.
-What are the main parts of a telescope? - The objective, or main mirror/lens, which collects the light. - The eyepiece, a small lens/mirror which magnifies the image after it is formed from the light collected by the objective. - 3.
-What are the two main types of telescopes? - Reflecting and refracting. - Reflecting telescopes (or reflectors) use mirrors to gather light. - Refracting telescopes (or refractors) use lenses instead. - 4.
-What are some advantages of reflectors over refractors? - Reflectors can be built much larger than refractors, as mirrors may be supported much more effectively against gravity. - Reflectors do not suffer from chromatic aberration. - 5.
-How does refraction work? - Light travels different speeds in different media. - Because of this, light waves bend when entering or leaving different media. - The amount by which light slows down and bends in a material compared to a vacuum is called the index of refraction.
-It is defined as the ratio between the speed of light in a material and the speed of light in vacuum. - The refractive index/index of refraction varies with the wavelength/frequency of light.
-Typically, red light is bent less by a material than blue light. - 6.
-What about reflection? - At any interface between two materials of differing refractive indices, at least some light is reflected. - What fraction of the incoming light is reflected depends on many factors which can be ignored here. - The Law of Reflection states that the angle of incidence is equal to the angle of reflection; i.e., light will reflect off a surface at the angle it came in at.
+- What is a telescope's main function? - 1.
+To gather light, NOT magnify an image. - 2.
+Astronomical objects are typically very faint, so a lot of light/radiation needs to be gathered together in order to get a good image. - What are the main parts of a telescope? - 1.
+The objective, or main mirror/lens, which collects the light - 2.
+The eyepiece, a small lens/mirror which magnifies the image after it is formed from the light collected by the objective - How does a telescope's light-gathering power scale? - 1.
+It scales with the collecting area, or the diameter of the objective D squared. - What are the two main types of telescopes? - 1.
+Reflecting and refracting. - 2.
+Reflecting telescopes (or reflectors) use mirrors to gather light. - 3.
+Refracting telescopes (refractors) use lenses instead. - What are some advantages of reflectors over refractors? - 1.
+Reflectors can be built much larger than refractors, as mirrors may be supported much more effectively against gravity. - 2.
+Reflectors do not suffer from chromatic aberration. - How does refraction work? - 1.
+Light travels different speeds in different media. - 2.
+Because of this, light waves bend when when entering or leaving different media. - The amount by which light slows down and bends in a material compared to vacuum is called the index of refraction.
+It is defined as the ratio between the speed of light in a material and the speed of light in vacuum. - 4.
+The refractive index/index of refraction varies with the wavelength/frequency of light.
+Typically, red light is bent less by a material than is blue light. - What about reflection? - 1.
+At any interface between two materials of differing refractive indices, at least some light is reflected.

-- 7. Where are most observatories placed? - High, dry places far away from city lights. - These places offer good weather/clear skies, and a steady atmosphere. - They are also above much of the atmosphere's low level turbulence. - 8.
-What wavelength ranges are available to ground-based telescopes? - The visible and near-infrared. - Radio waves with wavelengths above ~ 1 mm. - All others are blocked by the Earth's atmosphere, and must be observed from space. - 9.
-What is the largest optical telescope in the world?
-How about the largest radio telescope? - The largest optical telescope is the Keck 10 m. - The largest radio telescope is the 1000 ft.
-Arecibo telescope. - Radio telescopes are almost universally much larger than their optical counterparts.
+- 2. What fraction of the incoming light is reflected depends on many factors which can be ignored here. - 3.
+The Law of Reflection states that the angle of incidence is equal to the angle of reflection; i.e., light will reflect off of a surface at the angle it came in at. - Where are most observatories placed? - 1.
+High, dry places far away from city lights. - 2.
+These places offer good weather/clear skies, and a steady atmosphere. - 3.
+They are also above much of the atmosphere's low-level turbulence. - What wavelength ranges are available to ground-based telescopes? - 1.
+The visible and near-infrared. - 2.
+Radio waves with wavelengths above ~ 1 mm. - 3.
+All others are blocked by the Earth's atmosphere, and must be observed from space. - What is the largest optical telescope in the world?
+How about the largest radio telescope? - 1.
+The largest optical telescope is the Keck 10 m. - 2.
+The largest radio telescope is the 1000 ft.
+Arecibo telescope. - 3.
+Radio telescopes are almost universally much larger than their optical counterparts.

-Introduction to Cosmology
+13 Introduction to Cosmology